raoarafat/nestjs-notification-service-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-This is Notification API which sends Notifications to different channels(Web UI, Email, Push, Faceboob etc).
-There is no third party service invlove to send real time notifications.
+This is Notification API which sends Notifications to different channels(Web UI, Email, Push, Facebook etc).
+There is no third party service involved to send real time notifications as it is just static site get an idea of how Notifications service work.
 It consist of 2 end point Post(Send Notifications) & Get(Web UI Notifications).

 I have written Unit Testing for core of the application and it is Dockerized.